Politics

 Russia - Ukraine War 2022

-Now entering its second year, Russia’s invasion into Ukraine began back in February 2022.
+Now entering its third year, Russia’s invasion into Ukraine began back in February 2022.
 This unique platform provides 10,000 resources from a peace perspective.
 Find in-depth information on NATO and U.S. involvement, weapons exports, sanctions, peace voices, and neglected diplomacy.
-Uncover the disastrous humanitarian fallout and the devastating global ramifications. ➡️ betterworld.info/UkraineWar - Please help to spread the word of peace.
+Uncover the disastrous humanitarian fallout and the devastating global ramifications. ➡️ betterworld.info/UkraineWar - Please help us to spread the word of peace.

 Russia - Ukraine War 2022